wkumari/draft-vandergaast-edns-client-subnet/README.md

 Abstract

-   This draft defines an EDNS0 extension to carry information about the network that originated a DNS query, and the network for which the subsequent response can be cached.
+   This document defines an EDNS0 extension to carry information about the network that originated a DNS query, and the network for which the subsequent response can be cached.

 Status of This Memo